MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagrtfsyncbodytag-canonical-property.md

 api_type:
 - COM
 ms.assetid: 2dab5018-4214-4162-93bc-e5565f3ac24c
 description: "Contains significant characters that appear at the beginning of the message text.
-These properties are not intended to be used directly by client applications."
+These properties aren't intended to be used directly by client applications."
 ---

 # PidTagRtfSyncBodyTag Canonical Property